Jackscalibur/Jackscalibur/README.md

 I have a passion for continuous learning and constantly seek to expand my knowledge.

-Right mow, I'm spending a lot of time learning **Rust**.
+Right now, I'm spending a lot of time learning **Rust**.
 It's pretty cool.